mkuthan/mkuthan.github.io/_posts/2022-07-25-beam-summit.md

 ![Dataflow disaster recovery planning](/assets/images/2022-07-25-beam-summit/hsbc.png)

-### Optimizing a Dataflow pipeline for cost efficiency: lessons learned at Orange
+### Optimizing a Dataflow pipeline for cost efficiency: Lessons learned at Orange

 [The session](https://2022.beamsummit.org/sessions/optimizing-cost-efficiency/) was presented by Jérémie Gomez (cloud consultant at Google) and Thomas Sauvagnat (data engineer at Orange).